Run a Kubernetes Cluster on Spot Instances in 4 Steps

 - Run on spot instances with zero overhead, and no servers to manage – The Spotinst Elastigroup platform manages your infrastructure for you.

-- Enjoy a Hands-free scaling experience – no need to define scaling policies; Spotinst MCS will automatically scale your cluster up and down for optimized performance, and minimal costs.
+- Enjoy a Hands-free scaling experience – no need to define scaling policies; Spotinst Elastigroup will automatically scale your cluster up and down for optimized performance, and minimal costs.

 Now that you have learned to deploy your Kubernetes cluster on Spot Instances with Spotinst, try Spotinst for other workloads.